 - One timeshare tier

-The USER level groups all tasks running on behalf of database users, i.e. no internal tasks.
+The USER level comprises only tasks performed by database users, excluding any internal tasks.

 Splitting the System -Teradata Virtual Partitions